1871fotc/fotc/docs/about/legal.md

 ## Accessibility

 We try a make this website accessible to everyone.
-If anything on this site is inaccessible to you, or you are experiencing problems accessing content, please use the links in the footer to contact us:
+If anything on this site is inaccessible to you, or you are experiencing problems accessing content, please use the links in the footer anywhere on the site to contact us:

-- :fontawesome-solid-phone: via phone
+- :fontawesome-solid-phone: **[via phone][phone]**
-- :fontawesome-solid-envelope: via email
+- :fontawesome-solid-envelope: **[via email][email]**
-- :material-heart-broken: using a feedback form
+- :material-heart-broken: **[using a feedback form][form]**

 ## Your consent

 When you visited this site for the first time, we asked for your consent to use cookies to recognise your repeated visits, determine if you find what you're searching for, and measure if you find this site helpful.
-With your consent you're helping us to make this site better.
+With your consent, you're helping us to make this site better.

 You can change your cookie settings at any time.